 s

 Dirty flags aren’t the only way to achieve incremental performance; another option is to keep track of deltas.
 For example, in the Adapton project, each computation that converts inputs to outputs can also convert input deltas to output deltas.
-Operational Transform, the collaboration technology behind Google Docs, also works using this principle.
+Operational Transform, the collaboration technology behind Google Docs, also works using this principle, as does differential dataflow in databases.
 However, dirty flags can be implemented with much less memory overhead, which makes them a better fit in browsers.

 We need to protect LineLayout